 Tactic 4: Write in Question-Answer Format

-Structure your service pages and blog posts around the questions people actually search.
+Structure your service pages and blog posts around the questions people search.
 Use the question as an H2 or H3 heading, then answer it directly in the first sentence of the paragraph.
 Expand with details, but lead with the answer.
 This mirrors how AI systems scan content for extractable answers.

 Tactic 5: Create Location-Specific Content